 Often, the highest sticker prices of most prestigious Universities in the United States may offer the most generous funding opportunities.
 One of the highest-ranked universities in the US and in the world, the MIT, in which 58% received financial aid.
 And at Caltech, almost 60 percent of undergraduate students receive aid.
 And 98 percent of graduate students and 99% of doctoral candidates received full financial support while studying.

 As some of the funding is only available to US citizens, but there are also lots of financial aid available to Nepalese as well as international students.
 For instance, the University of Pennsylvania allocates funding of over $9 million every academic year specifically for undergraduates from outside of the US, Canada, and Mexico.

-How can you calculate your costs of studying in the US?
+How can you calculate your own costs of studying in the US?

 It is better to calculate the costs of studying in the US on your own before moving to the US.
 It has become very much easier for individual students to estimate how much it could cost while studying in the US.
-The US universities must include fees and financial aid calculators on their websites.
+It is compulsory for the US universities to include fees and financial aid calculator on their websites.

 This gives a rough idea to students of how much their intended course of study would cost and what aid they may be eligible for.
 These cost estimation can be done with net price calculators for international students which can be accessed via the government’s College Affordability and Transparency Center.
 This site also provides the details of the US universities with the highest and lowest tuition fees and costs.

 Variations on the exchange rate of your national currency may also affect your budgeting plans.
 It is highly advisable to look for a part-time job while you are in the US or apply for available scholarships in the universities.
 This will greatly reduce your burden of the cost of studying in the United States.